mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 It is important to open a MyBatis session by setting the executor type to BATCH.
 The records are inserted on the commit.
 You can call commit multiple times if you want to do intermediate commits.

 Notice that the same mapper method that is used to insert a single record is now executed multiple times.
-The `map` methods are the same with the exception that the `map(column).toPropertyWhenPresent(property)` method is not supported for batch inserts.
+The `map` methods are the same with the exception that the `toPropertyWhenPresent` mapping is not supported for batch inserts.

 ## Insert with Select
 An insert select is an SQL insert statement the inserts the results of a select.
 For example: